icc-patiparnne/hisher-ledger/README.md

 docker compose -f docker-compose.local-console.yml up -d --build
 ```

-**Note:** This requires the console source code to be present in `formance/reference/console`.
-The current reference extraction may be incomplete for a full build.
+**Note:** This requires the console source code to be present in `formance/src/console`.
+The current source extraction may be incomplete for a full build.

 ### 🛠️ Local Development Workflow